Choosing a Sports Carbohydrate Replacement

 The least expensive carbohydrate replacement is plain honey.
 Plus it has right ratio of glucose and fructose for maximum carb absorption, and there aren't any additives.is known to possess antioxidant, antimicrobial, and anti-inflammatory properties.

 Choose real food instead.
-See my post here for more info. https://myactivenutrition.com/blog/best-hiking-snack-processed-versus-real-food/ Many of these types of protein or energy bars have lots of unhealthy saturated fat and other processed junk like partially hydrogenated soybean, palm, and palm kernel oils, additives, simple sugars.
+Many of types of protein or energy bars have lots of unhealthy saturated fat and other processed junk like partially hydrogenated soybean, palm, and palm kernel oils, additives, simple sugars.
+If you can, choose real food fueling.